Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Example - WORKCELL

 \begin{case} -- Event 16

-This case shows that the occurrence of uncontrollable event 16 will not be blocked by its channel $\bf CR16L$, shown in Fig.~\ref{fig14}.
+This case shows that the occurrence of uncontrollable event 16 (channeled to $\bf LATHELOC$) will not be blocked by its channel ${\bf CH}(R,16,L)$, shown in Fig.~\ref{fig14}.

-Applying Algorithm 1 to event 16, the returned $\bf TTEST$ is empty.
-We conclude that event 16 will not be blocked by $\bf CR16L$, and $\bf SUPER$ is unbounded-delay-robust with respect to $16$.
-To illustrate the conclusion, we consider the following case: there exist two parts in $\bf INBUF$ and one part in $\bf LBUF$ (event sequence 11.12.11.12.13.14.11.12); then $\bf ROBOT$ has taken a part from $\bf INBUF$ (event 15) and placed it in $\bf SBBUF$ (event 16).
-In Fig.~\ref{fig8}, $\bf FEEDERLOC$ is at state 1 and is waiting for the occurrence of event 13 or 15 ($\bf ROBOT$ takes a part from $\bf INBUF$), and enables event 11; $\bf ROBOTLOC$ is at state 8 and is waiting for the occurrence of 19 ($\bf LATHE$ takes a part from $\bf LBUF$) or the occurrence of event 12; and $\bf LATHELOC$ is at state 1 and is waiting for the occurrence of event 19.
+Applying procedure ${Condat}$ in \cite{Wonham:2011a} to ${\bf CH}(R,16,L)$, we see that 16 will not be disabled; we conclude that event 16 will not be blocked by ${\bf CH}(R,16,L)$, and $\bf SUPER$ is unbounded-delay-robust with respect to $16$.
+To illustrate the conclusion, we consider the following case: there exist two parts in $\bf INBUF$ and one part in $\bf LBUF$ (event sequence 11.12.11.12.13.14.11.12); then $\bf ROBOT$ takes a part from $\bf INBUF$ (event 15) and places it in $\bf SBBUF$ (event 16).
+In Fig.~\ref{fig8}, $\bf FEEDERLOC$ is at state 2 and is waiting for the occurrence of event 13 or 15 ($\bf ROBOT$ takes a part from $\bf INBUF$), and enables event 11; $\bf ROBOTLOC$ is at state 8 and is waiting for the occurrence of 19 ($\bf LATHE$ takes a part from $\bf LBUF$) or the occurrence of event 12; and $\bf LATHELOC$ is at state 1 and is waiting for the occurrence of event 19.
 Now, the occurrence of event 19 (which is enabled by $\bf LATHELOC$) will lead the controlled plant to continue to operate.
 Even though $\bf LATHELOC$ does not receive the occurrence of 16, the system does not block.
-Hence in this case the occurrence of event 16 is not blocked by its channel $\bf CR14L$. \end{case}
+Hence in this case the occurrence of event 16 is not blocked by its channel ${\bf CH}(R,16,L)$. \end{case}

 \begin{case} -- All communication events